- WHERE TO STAY

 Our main page introducing the London 2 for 1 promotion is at the page linked below:

-This page goes into more detail about getting the right tickets and qualifying for the 241 scheme.
+This page goes into more detail about getting the right tickets and qualifying for the 2FOR1 scheme.

 We list the key points you need to know before you travel below.

-Whilst on the day tickets have opened up again following the covid-19 pandemic, it is still recommended to pre-book your tickets to most of London's top attractions, to save both time and money.
+It is recommended to pre-book your tickets to most of London's top attractions, to save both time and money.

 You can now book in advance 2FOR1 tickets for a few of London’s main attractions (London Eye, The London Dungeon, SEA LIFE London Aquarium, Madame Tussauds London, Dreamwork Tours – Shrek’s Adventure) avoiding queuing on the day for walk-up tickets and potentially a long wait for entry.